Unique Mothers' Day Gifts ~

 She loved her family with all her heart, and we all knew she would do anything for us.

-My mother, Adele Sutton Ludwig had a hard life as a child when both a little baby brother, Albert and a sixteen year old sister, Sylvia died.
+My mother, Adele Sutton Ludwig had a hard life as a child when both a little baby brother, Alfred and a sixteen year old sister, Sylvia died.
 She held those sad feelings within her heart.
 Perhaps that was one of the reasons she was such a caring person.

 My mother taught me the love of reading.
 (I must read about 10 books a month right now).
 She worked as a early childhood teacher in an area where people were economically deprived and had to deal with racism.
 She taught me and my brother to treat all people with respect.
 I admired her and strive to be someone she would be proud of.